 What to do:

-Sit down with your child and show them how music can be made using spoons, pots, pans, drums, cymbals, and other percussion instruments.
-Before you know it, your child will be rocking away on their own.
+Sit down with your child and show them how to make music using spoons, pots, pans, drums, cymbals, and other percussion instruments.
+Before you know it, your child will be rocking away independently.
 You can put on some music and play an instrument to the sound or create your own.

 What your child will learn:

-Making music is a great way to engage the motor and listening skills of your child.
+Making music is a great way to engage your child’s motor and listening skills.
 Their capacity for auditory discrimination stands to benefit as well.

 7. Pretending to Talk on the Phone